-Niki Bender is an emergency manager, incident responder, and trainer with fourteen years of public-sector, non-governmental, and private-sector experience responding to natural and man-made disasters, oil spills, hazardous materials releases, mass care and shelter events, and national special security events.
+Niki Bender is an emergency manager, incident responder, and trainer with fifteen years of public-sector, non-governmental, and private-sector experience responding to natural and man-made disasters, oil spills, hazardous materials releases, mass care and shelter events, and national special security events.

 She serves as a board member for the Emergency Management Association of Texas and as a safety committeeman for the Houston Livestock Show & Rodeo.
 She formerly served as the secretary/treasurer for the Galveston County (Texas) Local Emergency Planning Committee.